r-ajeshbehera/Dev_Projects/README.md

-# PROJECTS
+# Dev_Projects
-Welcome to PROJECT
+Welcome to Dev_Projects
 🚀 A portfolio of cutting-edge software solutions
-This repository, PROJECT, is a showcase of my development expertise, featuring a collection of full-stack applications and tools built with modern technologies.
+This repository, Dev_Projects, is a showcase of my development expertise, featuring a collection of full-stack applications and tools built with modern technologies.
 Each project includes complete source code, detailed setup guides, and live demos to demonstrate real-world functionality.
 Whether you're a developer, collaborator, or recruiter, dive in to explore my work and see innovation in action!

-🌟 Why Explore PROJECT?
+🌟 Why Explore Dev_Projects?

 Variety of Solutions: From web applications to APIs, each project addresses unique challenges with robust, scalable code.
 Runnable Codebases: Clear instructions make it easy to run projects locally.